davi5663/Embedded-Controller2/README.md

 humidity.
 I had to add a json file that converts my tempature value into numbers.
 I had really hard times working with one of the task.
 I had to use a serial connection to make my mbed print a text on the screen.
 I could not complete the task because I did not know how to do it, and I did not want to just copy from the internet that I don't understand.
+I tried using this code from there offical website: https://os.mbed.com/docs/mbed-os/v6.2/program-setup/serial-communication.html

 <b>Created by David Szelmeczi</b><br/>